otomatikmuhendis/aclockworkengineer/_posts/2020-08-31-blazorbin.md

 The hardest part in this project was using multiple Azure SignalR Services because of limitations.
 You need two SignalR services, one in Default and the other one in Serverless service mode.
 You can see the comparions [here](https://github.com/Azure/azure-signalr/blob/dev/docs/faq.md#what-is-the-meaning-of-service-mode-defaultserverlessclassic-how-can-i-choose).
 Since Blazor has the hub server, we need a SignalR service in Default mode for it.
 Another one in Serverless mode to communicate between clients.
 The clients are an Azure Function and a Blazor app in our case.

 The code can be found on [github.com/olcay/blazorbin](https://github.com/olcay/blazorbin) repository.
 I tried to explain how to install it step by step.
 I used Github Actions to deploy to Azure.
 It is running on free resources.
+I have been using it to test ingrations of my serverless systems for a while now.